minvws/nl-covid19-data-dashboard/packages/cms/README.md

-If the text additions of a feature branch get deleted after the branch was merged, those deletions will propagate to production after the release using the `sync-after-release` script.
+If the text additions of a feature branch get deleted after the branch was merged, those deletions will propagate to production after the release using the `sync-after-release` command.

 ### Sync After Release

-The `sync-after-release` script should be triggered manually shortly after a release has been deployed to production.
+The `sync-after-release` command should be triggered manually shortly after a release has been deployed to production.
 It can not really hurt to forget to run it, but it can break the production build when it is triggered at the wrong time, so make sure you understand the logic behind it.

 1. Prune the production set by applying deletions.
-Any key that has been deleted from the development set as part of a feature branch (or a key that was added in a feature branch but later got deleted anyway), will be removed from production.
+Any key that has been deleted from the development set as part of a feature branch (or a key that was added in a feature branch but later got deleted anyway), is removed from production.
 2. Find any keys that are in development but not yet in production and add those.
 This is a safe-guard to solve any edge-cases that might have appeared